ne0gl1tch20/Guess-The-Number/README.md

 2. Open the **three-drawer menu**, go to **Terminal**, and run: pip install pyside6 matplotlib
 3. Download `main.py`, `recovery.py` along with any necessary data files
-4. Open and run `main.py` in Pydroid 3
+4. Open and run `main.py` in Pydroid 3.
+Beware that you might suffer in tight or small buttons out there, as your phone is not 16:9 unless you are in your own tablet.
 5. You're good to go! 🎮

 ---